smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 ---------------

-An operation shape is defined using an :token:`smithy:operation_statement` and the provided :token:`smithy:node_object` supports the same properties defined in the :ref:`operation specification <operation>`.
+An operation shape is defined using an :token:`smithy:operation_statement` and the provided :token:`smithy:inlineable_properties` supports the same properties defined in the :ref:`operation specification <operation>`.

 The following example defines an operation shape that accepts an input structure named ``Input``, returns an output structure named ``Output``, and